What Is a Mobile App Backend and Does Your Mobile Application Need It?

-What Is a Mobile App Backend?
-Does Your App Need It?
+What Is Mobile App Backend?

 A mobile app backend is the brain of a mobile app.
 Among other things, the backend takes care of data processing, storage, and security.